curious-containers/curious-containers.github.io/_docs/1010-red-beginners-guide.md

 From the Curious Container 8 release onwards, CC-FAICE supports Mac using [Docker for Mac](https://docs.docker.com/docker-for-mac/).
 Please note, that Docker for Mac internally uses a virtual machine to run Linux containers.

+The last section of this guide, [Upload Output to a Remote Destination](#upload-output-to-a-remote-destination), requires you to have write access to an arbitrary SSH server.

 ### Option 1: Linux Setup